JDASoftwareGroup/jdatech.github.io/_posts/2019-10-11-hunting-down-a-dask-bug.markdown

 done.
 To prevent a regression, we submitted a [pull request](https://github.com/dask/dask/pull/5433) to Dask that adds a test making sure that repartitioning works correctly for the edge case.

-Also, we had been using Dask 1.2.0 and its repartitioning code for months and were a bit worried whether there were other instances of data loss.
+Also, as we had been using Dask 1.2.0 and its repartitioning code for months, we were a bit worried whether there were other instances of data loss.
 So we went over all the input datasets and counted the partitions and the repartition ratios to check whether we had run into the edge case, which was fortunately not the case.